Kirkcaldy Health & Social Care Locality Planning

-- Mapping Exercise to be carried out of all resources within local area (in particular mental health) and explore a one point of access concept, with the support of National Development Team for Inclusion (NDTi) Community Led Support Programme and link with Templehall Neighbourhood Plan.
+- A community led one point of access concept ‘The Well’, with the support of National Development Team for Inclusion (NDTi) Community Led Support Programme.

 - Set up an Integrated Team in Kirkcaldy – based in an Inclusive Living Centre to deliver a joined up Adaptations Service.